GCA Board of Directors

 Christa Jones [Vice President]

 Christa is a longtime resident and graduate of Allderdice High School with Greenfield roots going back generations.
-She is a mom to a second-grader who enjoys time at local parks and taking advantage of programming offered by Citiparks and other organizations.
+She is a mom to who enjoys time at local parks and taking advantage of programming offered by Citiparks and other organizations.
 She is currently a Director of Marketing and Events at Carnegie Mellon University.
 She holds a Master of Science Degree in Media Arts and Technology and a Master of Arts Degree in Psychology from Duquesne University.
 She has participated in numerous Greenfield community cleanups, public space art mural and Greenfield welcome portal initiatives.
 Christa joined the GCA in 2020 and has contributed by leading the GCA communications committee which has grown outreach and engagement over the last few years.
 Christa has volunteered her time and experience in creating the Greenfield Community Association logo and Greenfield Glide logo.
-She has been recognized multiple times for her leadership and continuous excellence by Carnegie Mellon University and in 2014 was awarded the Greenfield Community Award for Outstanding Achievement in Voluntary Service.
+She has been recognized multiple times for her leadership and continuous excellence by Carnegie Mellon University, in 2014 was awarded the Greenfield Community Award for Outstanding Achievement in Voluntary Service and in 2022 was awarded the “Get it Done” award.

 Kristopher Olson